Listen to “Lattice Work (Lattice-Işi), Movement 1” from Compositions for Guitar

 The Adjustable Microtonal Guitar was designed by Tolgahan Çoğulu in 2008, and funded as a scientific research project at Istanbul Technical University.
 The first prototype was made by Ekrem Özkarpat.
 New versions have been made by Briken Aliu since 2014.

 The Lattice of Perfect Fifths and Pure Thirds

 A lattice of perfect fifths (3:2) and pure thirds (5:4) is below (and on the back cover of the CD jacket) with the three tonal fields bounded in color.
 The four “spines” of perfect fifths stretch northeast-southwest.
 Each spine is separated from the one above or below it by the distance of a pure third, resulting in five spines of pure thirds stretching roughly north-south.
 This configuration allows the tones to be represented on staves (forget about octave transpositions for now), and the nearest resulting triads to be indicated.
 (Not appearing on the lattice are four quarter-tone tunings and two septimal tunings.)
 The colored outlines represent harmonic fields centering on C (purple), E (orange), and D (green), which are the tonal centers for the first, second, and third movements respectively.

 The Tuning as Navigated by the Guitarist

-The image on the right panel to the right of the CD is a kind of picture of the guitar itself, with the frets in place.
+The image below (and inside the CD jacket) is a kind of picture of the guitar itself, with the frets in place.
 The pitches are extrapolated from the lattice for each of the eight strings from high E to low C (as marked in the left margin).
 Notice that each note-head has a special shape that corresponds to its position on the lattice.
 The colored lines above each staff show the harmonic field(s) in which that note appears.

 The Tuning as Navigated by the Composer